CrowdStrike/ember-toucan-core/docs/components/checkbox/index.md

 ## Indeterminate

+Optional.

 Checkboxes have the ability to be in the [indeterminate state](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox#indeterminate_state_checkboxes).
 This is accomplished with `@isIndeterminate`.
 It is up to the consumer to decide what will force the checkbox into the indeterminate state.

 ```hbs
 <Form::Controls::Checkbox @isIndeterminate={{true}} data-checkbox />